Keys to Hybrid Integration and the Rise of the Hybrid Cloud Environment in Business

 Connecting and integrating core B2B systems with cloud-based technologies, then, requires different connectivity and integration approaches, such as using APIs and Web Services.
 Traditional enterprise integration approaches throw a patchwork of solutions at the problem, and such a setup means one-off tools, scripts, and technologies accumulate into a technology cluster that’s impossible to manage and impossible to efficiently scale.

-A hybrid cloud integration architecture consolidates single-point B2B and enterprise service bus (ESB) technologies to simplify your integration patterns and advance your business outcomes.
+A hybrid integration platform consolidates single-point B2B and enterprise service bus (ESB) technologies to simplify your integration patterns and advance your business outcomes.

 But it also supports cloud, on-premise, hybrid, and embedded deployments to give you maximum flexibility and optimization, so you can: